Bobby McCain

-Bobby Marcellous McCain (born August 18, 1993) is an American football free safety.
-He played college football at Memphis and was drafted by the Miami Dolphins in the fifth round of the 2015 NFL Draft.
-McCain also played for the Washington Football Team / Commanders.
+Bobby Marcellous McCain (born August 18, 1993) is an American professional football safety.
+He played college football for the Memphis Tigers and was drafted by the Miami Dolphins in the fifth round of the 2015 NFL draft.
+McCain has also played for the Washington Football Team / Commanders and New York Giants.

-High school career
+Early life

-A native of Sylacauga, Alabama, McCain attended Oxford High School, where he played football and was teammates with Kwon Alexander.
+McCain was born on August 18, 1993, in Sylacauga, Alabama.
+He attended Oxford High School, where he played football.
 McCain was considered a three-star recruit by Rivals.com and was listed as the No. 36 prospect from the state of Alabama in 2011.
 He committed to Memphis to play college football over offers from Auburn, Kentucky, Mississippi State, and Tennessee, among others.

 College career

 McCain played his college career at the University of Memphis where he was a four-year starter at and had 12 career interceptions, including 11 in his final two years.